gournge/copernicus-transactions/README.md

 # copernicus-transactions
 Simulation aiming to research whether the Copernicus-Gresham's law defined by Nikolas Copernicus (in some shape or form) holds in a multi-currency market.
+The model is described in depth on [my website](https://gournge.github.io/posts/Simulating-the-Copernicus-Gresham's-law-in-currency-markets/).

 ## Running the simulation